malkiAbdoo/image-lens/README.md

     // if you set this to TRUE the zoom will be in a side window
     zoomWindow: false,

-    // you set the lens class name (default = 'zoom-lens')
+    // you set the lens class name (default = 'image-lens')
-    className: 'zoom-lens'
+    className: 'image-lens'
 });
 ```